causalNLP/causal-agent/docs/source/theory/causal_inference_basics.rst

    * Treatment is randomly assigned
    * Creates comparable groups
    * Gold standard for causal inference
-   * **CAIS Response**: Automatically detects randomized data and uses experimental methods
+   * **Causal Agent Response**: Automatically detects randomized data and uses experimental methods

 **As-Good-As-Random Assignment (Quasi-Experiments)**
    * Treatment assignment has random component
    * Examples: Policy changes, natural disasters, lotteries
-   * **CAIS Response**: Identifies quasi-experimental variation and uses methods like difference-in-differences or regression discontinuity
+   * **Causal Agent Response**: Identifies quasi-experimental variation and uses methods like difference-in-differences or regression discontinuity

 **Non-Random Assignment (Observational)**
    * Treatment is chosen by individuals or assigned based on characteristics
    * Requires strong assumptions to identify causal effects
-   * **CAIS Response**: Uses methods that control for selection, like propensity score matching
+   * **Causal Agent Response**: Uses methods that control for selection, like propensity score matching

 The Agent's Decision-Making Process
 ----------------------------------

-When you provide data to CAIS, the agent follows this logical process:
+When you provide data to Causal Agent, the agent follows this logical process:

 1. **Data Exploration**